Nicolai1205/Income-Preditiction-ML-AIREP/README.md

 Key features that came up again and again were: Level of Education, Age, Marital Status, Hours Worked per Week and capital gain.

 ### 4.
 At the end, overfitting seemed present and the Random Forest model run with the subset achieved an out-of-sample accuracy of 84.29 %.
 One could argue that issues arose from the skewness of the data (more people were below 50.000 USD in income than above.
 75% to be exact.)

+### 5.
 Ideas for different approaches going forward:
 Using ROC, AUC to better measure the the ability of the classifier to distinguish between classes.
 Use resampling to create a more balanced dataset through under-sampling.
+Applying other machine learning models to see if different result is achieved. e.g., Neural Network or Vector models.
 Use a 80/20 split of the data and potentially make use of the StratifiedShuffleSplit.

+### 6.
+Self-critique:
+Code could have been written in a cleaner manner
+Other groupings could have been done -> Specific features came out as important.
+Could have been interesting to see if dropping some features, would result in other features being more important.